ibm-ecosystem-engineering/watsonx-sustainability-advisor-app/README.md

-# Watsonx Sustainbility Advisor App
+# Watsonx Sustainability Advisor App

 The Sustainability Reporting Manager in IBM Envizi spends a lot of time in preparing the responses to the various questions from the disclosure reports.